 Most cycling is done during daylight, but riding in conditions where bicycle lighting becomes essential is no less legitimate.
 Serious transportation/commuter cycling will, sooner or later, lead to cycling after dark, and/or traveling on busier throughfares.
 Road riders have to share rual roads with motorized traffic moving at higher speeds.
 Avoiding darkness becomes more and more difficult during the fall and winter months, as daylight hours fade.
 Even during summer, night cycling can be a change of pace and a welcome reprieve from hot daytime temperatures.

-Like all responsible vehicle operators, every competent cyclist knows that equipping his/her rig with proper lighting per the conditions, whether it's day or night , is essential.
+Like all responsible vehicle operators, every competent cyclist knows that equipping his/her rig with proper lighting per the conditions, whether it's day or night, is essential.
 When sharing the road with motor vehicles in an era of unprecedented distractions, it is no stretch to say that your life depends on it.

 Today's lighting products augment safe cycling 24hrs a day.
 Ever increasing levels of performance has led to important new safety enhancing daytime running applications.
 The age where feeble lighting was the norm is a distant memory.
-If you haven't looked at the market in the past few years, you're in for a pleasant surprise.
+If you haven't looked at the market in recent years, you're in for a pleasant surprise.
 There's still some inadequate stuff to avoid (esp. when you're looking for high performance suitable for daylight & demanding conditions use), but a pleasingly large selection of high-quality equipment awaits the prospective buyer.
 Battery type lights are the predominant style found in North America, so this discussion will be limited to such.

 No disrespect is intended towards generator lighting.
 Their advantages of unlimited runtime and being always ready are very compelling.
 High quality systems (i.e. the CAD$100-$400+ ones) are extremely hard to find.
 Unlike their mass market counterparts of old, good generator systems reportedly provide comfortably good (but not motor vehicle-level excessive) navigation-quality output, have little to imperceptible drag, and have legendary reliability.
 The most renown high quality generator system is the Schmidt hub dynamo.
 Peter White Cycles in the US is the sole North American importer.
 Shimano offers a little less deluxe but more affordable and still high quality hub dynamos, and word is that Shimano Canada can import into the country.
 Ask your local bike shop.